In this article, you'll learn how to convert an InputStream

 object to a String

-in Java using different Java APIs as well as a 3rd-party library — Apache Commons IO.
+in Java using different Java APIs and a 3rd-party library — Apache Commons IO.

 Since Java 9, you can use the readAllBytes()